hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 came to the conclusion that all this was a sham and nothing more.
-I was convinced that those people were acting under the instigation of our wily administrators and had come forward to deceive the Hindus and to give a harmless turn to their activities with a view never to allow their thoughts to turn towards deeds of cruelty.
-Had the case been otherwise, they would long before this have suffered death at the hands of their countrymen.
+I was convinced that those people were acting under the instigation of our wily administrators and had come forward to deceive the Hindus and to give a harmless turn to their activities with a view never to allow their thoughts to turn towards deeds of cruelty.+++(4)+++ Had the case been otherwise, they would long before this have suffered death at the hands of their countrymen.

 This is one of the modes of deceiving the public.
 Whenever an Englishman has a craving for popularity among the Hindus, he knows how to espouse the cause of India when an Indian question crops up in Parliament.
 The moment he does so, our educated people begin to dance with joy and dub him as the defender of the cause of India.
 If he